Regional Director for East, Southeast Asia & Oceania, and Global South Diversity Lead

 United Kingdom

-Juliette Carter serves as Corporate Services Director for C40 and is responsible for the effective running of the organisation through C40’s finance, HR, legal and IT functions.
+Juliette Carter serves as Corporate Services Managing Director for C40 and is responsible for the effective running of the organisation through C40’s finance, HR, legal and IT functions.
 Juliette previously worked at the Greater London Authority where she was the lead on HR and organisational development, supporting the organisation through two changes in political leadership.
-Whilst working in City Hall she had accountability for HR, resourcing, internal communications, project management, learning and organisational development teams.
-Juliette also worked with C40 whilst on secondment from the GLA to develop the in-house HR function and support the implementation of the City Advisor programme.
-Prior to working at the GLA, Juliette was Director of HR and in a variety of HR roles in the National Health Service.
+Whilst working in City Hall, she had accountability for HR, resourcing, internal communications, project management, learning and organisational development teams.
+Juliette also worked with C40 whilst on secondment from the GLA to develop the in-house HR function and support the implementation of the City Adviser programme.
+Before working at the GLA, Juliette was Director of HR and in a variety of HR roles in the National Health Service.
 Juliette completed her BA in Literature and French at King’s College London.
-She has a Masters in Human Resource Management and a post graduate certificate in employment law.
+She has a Master in Human Resource Management and a postgraduate certificate in employment law.

-Managing Director, C40 Centre for City Climate Policy and Economy
+Managing Director, C40 Centre for Urban Climate Policy and Economy

 Canada

-David Miller is the Managing Director of the C40 Centre for City Climate Policy and Economy.
+David Miller is the Managing Director of the C40 Centre for Urban Climate Policy and Economy.

 Mr. Miller was Mayor of Toronto from 2003 to 2010 and served as Chair of C40 Cities from 2008 until 2010.
 Under his leadership, Toronto became widely admired internationally for its environmental leadership, economic strength and social integration.
 He is a leading advocate for the creation of sustainable urban economies.